bluz71/vim-mistfly-statusline/README.md

 The `mistflyWithSearchCount` option specifies whether to display the search count in the `statusline`.

-By default the search count will not be displayed.
-Note, the search count is only displayed when the `hlsearch` option is set and the search count result is not zero.
+By default, search count will not be displayed.

 To enable the display of the search count in the `statusline` please add the following to your initialization file: